If you have a new business, there are so many things to think about, that social media can often feel like an extra pressure.

 Not only will this attract attention on Google but you will be able to see how many people are looking for you, what they typed to find you and if they clicked through to your website or called you.
 And so much more!

 7. Have you tried using Linked In?

 Make sure you have a business page AND personal profile.
-It’s simple to set up, you can create your own unique url and can post on there as you would other platforms.
-It is a superb way to share you expertise and build a good follow base.
+It’s simple to set up, you can create your own unique url and can post on there as you would on other platforms.
+It is a superb way to share your expertise and build a good follow base.
 One of my favourite platforms.

 8. Make a plan

 If you are stressing about what to post, how about making a simple plan.
 Start with writing down ‘why’ you want to use social media.
 Then come up with a selection of content and how frequently you plan to post.

 You can then plan some posts for the week and add a few spontaneous ones.

 I often go back to my ‘why’ and check that what I am posting fits with my aims.

 Not sure how well it is working?
 Set up a monthly spreadsheet to track how you are doing on each platform, it will help you to re-evaluate and tweak your posts as needed.